echolab-stanford/loss_damage/README.md

 The code workflow for the paper is divided into 5 main steps.
 1. Generating changes in temperature due to full emissions scenario (current historical emissions) and preturbed emissions using the FaIR model.
 2. generating the global warming ratio (at the pixel level) using the CGM models.
-3. generating country-year level datasets with tempoerature under full emissions and under preturbed emissions.
+3. generating country-year level datasets with temperature under full emissions and under preturbed emissions.
 4. generating BHM model coeffecients under different models (0-lag, 5-lag, etc.).
 5. computing discounted damages under preturbed scenario.

 ## User suitability
 You can use your PC to generate temperature changes from the FaIR model.
 In order to generate the numbers reported in figures (), we suggest using a remote server with the required number of CPUs.

-## Folders

 # Set up

 ## Python and R

+## 1. Generating changes in temperature from FaIR
+## 2. Generating the global warming ratio
+## 3. Generating country-year level dataset
+## 4. Generating BHM model coeffecients under different models
+## 5. Computing discounted damages

 ## Scripts